CodeforAustralia/biodiversity/_posts/2016-09-12-A-Pad-of-Paper.md

 Scanning a barcode is also an opportunity for feedback from a system to the field ecologist.

-The checkout bleep and display screen is an example of such a feedback mechanism
 <audio controls="controls" preload="metadata">
   Your browser does not support the <code>audio</code> element.
   <source src="{{ site.baseurl }}/assets/audio/barcodescan.mp3" type="audio/mp3">
 </audio>

 ![Mechanical Cash Register Display]({{ site.baseurl }}/assets/Cash_register,_built_1904_in_Ohiosmall.jpg)
+*The checkout bleep and display screen presented to shopping customers is an example of a feedback mechanism*

 At the very least the feedback on a notebook would show the project, site, survey, method and observer information that is encoded in the barcode.
 This shows the ecologist that they have scanned the right page.
 Feedback may also show the ecologist a rank table of observation effort to encourage effort through social comparison, give an immediate reward for submitting data, or show progression towards the completion of the larger project goal.